 Think about the number of trees, dyes, and chemicals that get put into making cards and gift wrap each year.
 Then think about how much of that is put into landfill.
 Seems like a waste of energy, right?
 Both yours, and the planet’s!
-Here are a few ideas to reduce your impact.
+Here are a few ideas to reduce your impact:

 Wrap in cloth

 Why not wrap your gifts in something that is also a gift?
 Grab some vintage scarves from an op shop, or “wrap” your gifts in a reusable tote bag.
 This is by far the most sustainable way of wrapping, and as a bonus will make your gifts shine with individuality.
 Our friends at Baggu have some great tips on how to use their bags for wrapping.
 Or, learn the art of Furoshiki—Japanese fabric wrapping.
 All you need is a piece of fabric and you can wrap gifts of all shapes and sizes!

 Re-use and recycle

 Can’t avoid the paper?
 Try opting for a reusable bag where possible.
-They will last for many more Christmas’ than flimsy paper.
+They will last for many more Christmases than flimsy paper.
 Recycled newspapers are also a unique wrapping material.
-Lastly, try to refrain from releasing the inner animal when present opening – the earth does not benefit from us shredding our wrapping to pieces!
+Lastly, try to refrain from releasing the inner animal when present opening—the earth does not benefit from us shredding our wrapping to pieces!
 Instead be delicate and keep those pieces in good nick to be used again next year.
 This also goes for any ribbons and cards!

 Rather than spending money on loads of generic decorations, consider making your own personalised ones.
 These can also be lovely gifts, and making them is a fun way to entertain the kids or bond with family during the holidays—not to mention transforming your living space into a Pinterest board dream.
-Here are a few of our favourite ideas from around the internet, but feel free to share some of your own!
+Here are a few of our favourite ideas from around the internet:

 Make your own wreath